bootsie123/F1-Web-Viewer/README.md

 - An easy to use grid system to customize your layout
 - Ability to drag and drop feeds into the grid
 - Ability to pin feeds to prevent them from moving
-- Support for syncing feeds
+- Support for syncing feeds (works across multiple tabs)
 - Support for multiple layouts
 - Support for resizing any feed in the layout
+- Ability to set the number of columns in the layout
+- Ability to set the height for rows in the layout
 - Ability to change the audio source and quality for any feed
 - Picture in picture support
 - Easy to use and modern web interface